 What are BlueConic hostnames, and why would I want to use them?

 The customer data you collect via BlueConic is first-party data.
 To ensure that web browsers appropriately recognize your scripts and data as first party, you can create custom first-party BlueConic hostnames for your BlueConic channels.
-This takes just few steps in the First-Party Hostname Console which guides you through the process of registering the hostname with your DNS provider.
+This takes just few steps in the First-Party Hostname Console (FPHC) which guides you through the process of registering the hostname with your DNS provider.

 For information on the benefits and importance of first-party data, see BlueConic hostnames overview.